locationtech/geomesa/docs/tutorials/shallow-join.rst

 1. The two Simple Features have not been aggregated into one of a new type.
 2. The two Simple Features have both been aggregated into one of a new type.
-3. One of the Simple Features has been aggregated (but not both)
+3. One of the Simple Features has been aggregated (but not both).

 For the sake of brevity, we will only show the first case, with the other three following similar patterns.